Regulatory alignment

 The AI system behaves safely during deployment.

 GDPR anonymiser runs as the first node of the pipeline — no analysis LLM ever sees raw PII.
 Content is encrypted at rest with AES-256-GCM and a keyVersion rotation protocol.
-The three-judge noise jury (bias detective + noise judge + statistical jury) bounds individual-model failures.
+Ensemble sampling across three Kahneman-side nodes (bias detective + noise judge + reference-class pull) bounds individual-model failures by measuring inter-judge variance directly.

 The AI system resists unauthorised access and tampering.

-TLS 1.2+ in transit, AES-256-GCM at rest with keyVersion rotation, Supabase SOC 2-adjacent infrastructure, CSRF protection via middleware, signed cryptographic fingerprints on the DPR itself.
+TLS 1.2+ in transit, AES-256-GCM at rest with keyVersion rotation, SOC 2 Type II infrastructure (Vercel + Supabase) with Decision Intel’s own product-level Type I targeted for Q4 2026, CSRF protection via middleware, hashed + tamper-evident fingerprints on the DPR itself.
 Every encrypted row carries a keyVersion stamp so keys rotate without bricking historical data.

 The AI system remains reliable under perturbation or partial failure.

-Three-judge noise jury arbitrated by a meta-judge — individual LLM failures do not cascade.
-Model routing classifies errors as transient vs permanent and fails over to a second provider (Anthropic Claude) when thresholds are exceeded.
+Three-judge noise jury arbitrated by a meta-judge — individual model failures do not cascade.
+Model routing classifies errors as transient vs permanent and fails over to a second provider when thresholds are exceeded.
 Exponential-backoff retries + atomic rate limiting on every call.

 The AI system mitigates unintended discrimination across groups.